-Any request for amendment must be made in writing and be received by the UK National Agency in good time.
+Any request for amendment must be made in writing using the change request form which accompanied your grant agreement and be received by the UK National Agency in good time.
+The completed form should be sent via email to erasmus.youth@britishcouncil.org.
 We require at least one month's notice before the intended implementation of the changes in order to allow sufficient time for approval.
 The UK National Agency is unable to process an amendment request during the last month of your project activity; this is in accordance with the European Commission's guidance.
 You should therefore ensure that your project is on track and that no changes need to be made in the final stages of your project.